schlizbaeda/EsploraGamingController/README.md

 The light sensor is treated as a digital input button: Shadowing the sensor means pressing a button and increasing light intensity means releasing a button.
+The two switches on each white TinkerKit connector are distinguished by different voltage divider circuits which result in different analogue values.